 Power Board, H-PCB01 from the Starter Kit H-111A.

-One covers network wiring problems and requires the stand alone CAN Bus Trainer H-PCB200)
+Section 1 covers network wiring problems and requires the stand alone CAN Bus Trainer H-PCB200.
 If network resistance measured at the DLC Pins 6 and 14 is 60 ohms, or 120 ohms, what does that indicate?
 What else could be wrong with CAN Bus network wiring when 60 ohms is measured at the DLC?
 This is just one of the many topics covered.
 Sixty ohms does not always confirm a good CAN Bus network exists.
 The student workbook provides troubleshooting steps and practice troubleshooting exercises